Ranking 3 best Trae Young trade destinations if Hawks move on this offseason

 If Cam Thomas did not miss most of this current season with hamstring strains, maybe that statement would be false.
 The 23-year-old is going to be a restricted free agent this summer and could command a sizable contract.
 The team can match whatever offer he receives, or it can target an established guy like Young.

 There are definite risks, to be sure.
-Acquiring Young will be costly and retaining him for the long run would be even more expensive.
+Acquiring Young will be costly, and retaining him for the long run would be even more expensive.
 On his own, he obviously does not make the Nets a title contender.
-But in order to pursue Young, one needs resources and a willingness to do business.
+But to pursue Young, one needs resources and a willingness to do business.
 This franchise has both.